How To Make Two Vertical Axis In Google Sheets

 Creating a Stacked Chart

 1. Select the data you want to display on your chart.
 This data should be organized into columns, with each column representing a different series you want to compare.
-(See Also: How To Do Multiple Filters In Google Sheets)
+(See Also: How To Insert Symbols On Google Sheets)

 2. Go to “Insert” > “Chart” and choose a stacked chart type.
 Common options include stacked bar charts, stacked column charts, and stacked line charts.
 The specific type you choose will depend on the nature of your data.